FinOrr/embedded-nmea-0183/README.md

 ## Overview

-**Embedded NMEA 0183 Parser** is a C library designed for processing NMEA 0183 sentences on embedded devices.
+Embedded NMEA 0183 Parser is a streamlined header-only C library designed for integrating NMEA sentence parsing into embedded systems.
-It simplifies the handling of NMEA 0183 data, allowing developers to integrate GPS and other navigation-related information into their embedded systems efficiently.

-This repo is currently a work-in-progress, and new sentences are continually being added.
+It features a POSIX-like interface (open, close, read, write), which makes it easy to adopt and extend.

 ## Features

+- **POSIX-like Interface:** Use familiar functions to open, close, read from, and write to the parser.
-- NMEA 0183 sentence parsing for embedded devices.
+- **Modular Design:** Sentence-specific parsing functions are dispatched cleanly for easy expansion.
-- Lightweight and easy-to-integrate into existing C projects.
-- (Planned) Support for all NMEA standard (IEC 61162-1) sentence types.
+- **Configurable Output:** Choose between raw binary data or a JSON-formatted output through simple runtime configuration.
+- **Single Header Implementation:** Simplifies integration.
+- **Compile Time Sentence Support:** Turn off the sentences you won't use to minimise the size of your binary.
+- **Testable and Reliable:** Built for straightforward unit testing and fuzzing.

+For a detailed list of supported NMEA sentence types, please refer to [Supported Sentences](supported-sentences.md).

-## Usage
+## Getting Started

 ### Installation